mariadb-corporation/MaxScale/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 ### uuid

 This is used to set the unique uuid that the router uses when it connects to the master server.
 It is a requirement of replication that each slave have a unique UUID value.
 The MaxScale router will identify itself to the slaves using the uuid of the real master and not this uuid.
+If no explicit value is given for the uuid in the configuration file then a uuid will be generated.

 ### server-id